-Rachel Bezner Kerr's research interests converge on the broad themes of sustainable agriculture, food security, health, nutrition, and social inequalities, with a primary focus in southern Africa.
+Rachel Bezner Kerr is a professor of global development in the College of Agriculture and Life Sciences.
+Her research interests converge on the broad themes of sustainable agriculture, food security, health, nutrition, and social inequalities, with a primary focus in southern Africa.
 She has four major areas of research:

 - historical, political and social roots of the food system in northern Malawi

 - sustainable agriculture, food security and social processes in rural Africa